Latest Update Gregorius Has 3-Hit Night Sat Sep, 27, 02:06 AM

-Owns a great glove for the shortstop position.
-Is also an emerging hitter with the potential for all-around production.
+Owns a great glove for the shortstop position, but can also play elsewhere in the infield.
+Is also an emerging hitter with the potential for all-round production.

-Flaws: : Needs to develop his offensive game, since he's still quite raw with the bat.
-Also needs to become a better base-runner.
+Flaws: : Must prove he can stay healthy.
+Needs to develop his offensive game further, since he's still quite raw with the bat.
+Also, he is not much of a base-stealer.

 Despite the return of Chad Pennington, Gregorius continues to receive regular playing time at shortstop with Monday's performance certainly helping out his case.
 However, he is now hitting just .226 with five home runs and 17 RBI through 164 at-bats, which makes him best served on the wavier wire at this point in the season.
 Analyst: Matthew Beck